 Any of the following are recognised:

-- The person holds a primary teaching qualification that includes at least a focus on children aged 5-8 (e.g. a qualification with a focus on children aged 3-8 or 5-12); and has:
+- The person holds a primary teaching qualification that includes at least a focus on children aged 5-8 (e.g. a qualification with a focus on children aged 3-8 or 5-12); and:

-- obtained or commenced an approved diploma level or higher education and care qualification - this is a transitional provision which ends on 1 January 2018 (regulation 242).
+- holds an approved diploma level or higher education and care qualification.

 - Any of the other circumstances that are outlined in regulation 241 (If you believe that any of these circumstances apply to an educator at your service please contact the Department for further information.
 The Department’s contact details are at the end of the fact sheet).